Travis

 Self-Signed Certificates #

-We strongly recommend that you use a valid certificate from a trusted certificate authority when configuring your installation.
-That said, we recognize that there are various scenarios in which using a self-signed certificate might make more sense for your organization.
+We strongly recommend using a valid certificate from a trusted authority when configuring your installation.
+That said, we recognize various scenarios where using a self-signed certificate might make more sense for your organization.

 In all cases of using self-signed certificates, you must disable SSL certificate validation in your settings.
 This can be done after installation is complete.